okinawabob/um/ifsm201.md

 ### Assignment 1: Word Processing (Computer Shopping)

-- Work through [Assignment1-WordProcessing.pdf]({{site.baseurl}}/assets/ifsm201/Asgn1-WordProcessing.pdf "Right click this link and open in new tab") as described in this file.
-Submit only **Asgn1-*YourName*.docx** file and verify this by not hiding extensions of known file types on your computer and open the file in MS Word.
+- Work through [Assignment1-WordProcessing]({{site.baseurl}}/assets/ifsm201/Asgn1-WordProcessing.pdf "Right click this link and open in new tab") and submit only **Asgn1-*YourName*.docx** file and verify this by not hiding extensions of known file types on your computer and open the file in MS Word.
 Must be uploaded and submitted on ***<abbr title="Learning Experience Online">LEO</abbr> Assignments*** before next class.
 The assignment will be graded based on described requirements.
 {: .todo}

 ### Quiz 2 must be completed before our next class